 Community Safety Glasgow (CSG) is a charitable body and company limited by guarantee, which was formed in October 2006.
-The company is jointly owned by Glasgow City Council and Strathclyde Police.
+The company is jointly owned by Glasgow City Council and the Scottish Police Authority.

 Antisocial behaviour, crime and disorder cover a range of actions - from dropping litter, vandalism and dumping rubbish to petty assault, intimidation or assault.
 Antisocial behaviour is likely to be experienced by many people across a very broad spectrum of ages, backgrounds, social classes, housing tenures and types of communities.